mesqueeb/flatten-anything/README.md

 I was looking for:

-- A simple solution to flatten objects
+- A simple solution to flatten objects & arrays
 - Only flatten plain objects and **not special class instances**!

 This last one is crucial!
 So many libraries use custom classes that create objects with special prototypes, and such objects all break when trying to flatten them.
 So we gotta be careful!